nmarkowitz/Space_Invaders_EC327/README.md

 All source code to run the game on Unity is found at https://github.com/sportnoah14/Space_Invaders_EC327_Source

-## Instructions to download and play the game:
+## Instructions to Download and Play this Game:

 1. Git clone all the files from Space_Invaders_EC327_Source repository from GitHub (link above)